BilliNovik/memories/README.md

 └── client
 ```

-Open the terminal in two window and write in first window `cd server` and then `npm start` and other window `cd client` and then `npm start`
+Open the terminal in two window and write in first window `cd server` and then `npm i` and then after installing packages `npm start` and other window `cd client` and then `npm i` and then after installing packages `npm start`

 Don't forget adding your .env params in folder...